 Because pork can often be overcooked, checking the internal temperature often will help prevent dry pork.
-Cook pork until the internal temperature reaches 145 degrees Fahrenheit, followed by a three-minute rest time, and is a little pink inside.
+Cook pork until the internal temperature reaches between 145 degrees and 160 degrees Fahrenheit, followed by a three-minute rest time, and is a little pink inside.
 A digital, instant-read thermometer is a low-cost, must-have for every kitchen.
 When inserted into the thickest part of the meat (without touching any bone), the temperature should register within a few seconds.
 Instant-read thermometers are not meant to be left in the meat during cooking.
 If you wish to invest a bit more, continuous-read digital thermometers are another option.
 Designed to be left in the meat during the entire duration of cooking, they often include a probe that is placed in the meat.
 The probe is connected via cord to the thermometer unit, which can be placed on a countertop near the stove.